Vijay Singh

-Early life and amateur career
+Early life

 Singh recollected to reporters about his childhood: "When we were kids we couldn't afford golf balls so we had to make do with coconuts.
 My father used to say, 'Little Vijay, golf balls don't fall off trees you know,' so I found some that did!"
-Growing up, he played snooker, cricket, football, and the island's most popular sport, rugby.
+Growing up, he played snooker, cricket, football, and the country's most popular sport, rugby.
 He is the son of Mohan Singh, an airplane technician who also taught golf.
 Growing up, he admired the swing of Tom Weiskopf, using it as an early model for his own.

 Professional career

-1984–1988
+Asia Golf Circuit

-Two years after turning professional, Singh won the 1984 Malaysian PGA Championship.
+Singh turned professional in 1982.
+Two years later, he won the 1984 Malaysian PGA Championship.
 However, his career was plunged into crisis after he was suspended from the Asia Golf Circuit in 1985 over allegations he doctored his scorecard.
 It was alleged that he lowered his score from one over to one under in order to make the cut, but Singh denies this, saying that in any case, it should only have resulted in disqualification from the event rather than a ban.
 After investigation by the Tour of this and other alleged violations proved true, John Bender, Asian PGA Tour president, issued Singh a lifetime ban on Asian PGA Tour play.

 Singh felt he had been more harshly treated because the marker was "the son of a VIP in the Indonesian PGA."
 He then took a job at the Keningau Club in Sabah, Malaysia, before his move to the Miri Golf Club in Sarawak.
 While this was a period of hardship for him, he continued to gain experience.

+European Tour

-He saved the money he needed to resurrect his career and began to re-enter tournaments.
-In 1988 he teamed up with a sponsor, Red Baron, which funded a trip to Africa to compete on the now-defunct Safari Circuit where he captured his first event, the 1988 Nigerian Open, locals cheered him loudly.
+Singh saved the money he needed to resurrect his career and began to re-enter tournaments.
+In 1988 he teamed up with a sponsor, Red Baron, which funded a trip to Africa to compete on the now-defunct Safari Circuit, an offshoot circuit of the European Tour.
+Singh captured his first event, the 1988 Nigerian Open, as locals cheered him loudly.
 At the end of that year he entered the European Tour Qualifying school for the second consecutive year, and was successful on this occasion.

-1989–1997: First wins in Europe and America

 In 1989, Singh won his first European Tour title at the Volvo Open Championship in Italy and finished 24th on the European Tour Order of Merit, putting his early struggles firmly behind him.
 He won four times in 1989, at the Volvo Open di Firenze, Ivory Coast Open, Nigerian Open and Zimbabwe Open.
 He also finished tied for 23rd at The Open Championship.
 He won on the European Tour again in 1990 and did so twice in 1992.
 He also won several tournaments in Asia and Africa in this period.